jeevanatigre/discrepancy-finder-service/README.md

 ## TODOs

-1. Implement fules based on new sample-rule.xml
+1. Implement rules based on new sample-rule.xml
 2. Create report with Apache POI